Concerta Addiction Signs, Withdrawal and Treatment

-Psychological dependence upon cocaine can be more gripping than the physical addiction, and it certainly lasts much longer.
+Psychological dependence on Concerta may be even more gripping and troublesome than the physical addiction, and it can persist much longer after the drug is no longer taken.
 Some psychological signs of addiction include:

 Reasons for Concerta Abuse and Addiction

-There are a number of reasons people begin abusing Concerta.
-These reasons are often the first signs that abuse of the drug is turning into an addiction.
+There are a number of reasons people first begin abusing Concerta.
+These reasons are often the earliest indicators that abuse of the drug may worsen to the point of addiction.

 2. Weight Loss

-Concerta is also frequently abused for weight loss as weight loss is one of the side effects of taking it.
-Some users see this side effect as a benefit, taking more and more of the drug to lose weight.
+Concerta is also frequently abused in an attempt to lose weight, as loss of appetite is one of Concerta’s side effects.
+Some users see this side effect as a benefit, so they take more and more of the drug to lose weight.

 Other abusers such as students who do not even have ADHD will begin using and abusing Concerta at times to perform better in school.